tyamamot/scs-response-length/README.md

 - `conversation.csv` (`conversation.xlsx`)
   Contains the dialogues between users and the system during the spoken conversational search tasks.

+- `system-response-nuggets.csv` (`system-response-nuggets.xlsx`)
+  Contains system response nuggets used for evaluation.

-- `nuggets.csv` (`nuggets.xlsx`)
+- `user-summary-nuggets.csv` (`user-summary-nuggets.xlsx`)
-  Contains user summary nuggets and system response nuggets used for evaluation.
+  Contains user summary nuggets used for evaluation.

 - `llm-as-a-judge-prompt.ipynb`
   Provides the prompt used with GPT-4.1 (as of 2025-04-14) to extract nuggets under the LLM-as-a-Judge evaluation framework.